 9. Constable to have power to demand production of certificate by any person possessing, using or carrying a firearm, and on failure or refusal to produce the certificate, power to seize the weapon.

 (This is a new proposal.)

-10. Justice of the Peace, if satisfied by information on oath that there is reasonable ground for suspecting that an offence under the Act has been, or is about to be, committed, or that a person is in possession of firearms imported, or about to be exported, without proper authority, to have power to grant a warrant authorising any Constable named therein to search places or persons for firearms, and to seize the fire arms if found, or to examine a registered dealer's books.
+10. Justice of the Peace, if satisfied by information on oath that there is reasonable ground for suspecting that an outh that there is reasonable ground for suspecting that an offence under the Act has been, or is about to be, committed, or that a person is in possession of firearms imported, or about to be exported, without proper authority, to have power to grant a warrant authorising any Constable named therein to search places or persons for firearms, and to seize the fire arms if found, or to examine a registered dealer's books dealer's books.

 (The Bill of 1911 did not extend this power to examination of a dealer's books.)

-11. The Secretary of State (in Ireland the Lord Lieutenant) to have power to require, by Order, and by regulations to be set out in the Order, that no firearms must be removed by any means of conveyance from one place in the United Kingdom to another, unless accompanied by a permit issued by, or with the authority of, the Police of the district whence the removal takes place.
+11. The Secretary of State (in Ireland the Lord Lieutenant) to have power to require, by Order, and by regulations to be set out in the Order, that no firearms must be removed by any means of conveyance from one place in the United Kingdom to another, unless accompanied by a permit issued by or with the authority of the Believe a permit issued by, or with the authority of, the Police of the district whence the removal takes place.

-Such power either to be exercisable either generally, or as respects particular kinds of firearms, or particular modes of conveyance, or removals within, or between particular districts or localities.
+Such power to be exercisable either generally, or as respects particular kinds of firearms, or particular modes of conveyance, or removals within, or between particular districts or localities.

 Police to be given power to search for and detain firearms removed in contravention of such Order and regulations.

 Penalty for contravention, £20 and confiscation of the goods.

-12. Definition Clause: -

-The term "firearm" includes a firearm of any description and an airgun or any other weapon from which any shot, bullet or other missile (including any noxious liquid or gas) can be discharged, and the term "ammunition" means ammunition for any such "firearm."
-Provided that in Great Britain a smoothbore shot gun and ammunition therefor shall not be deemed to be a firearm or ammunition respectively unless and until sold or removed for shipment either for exportation or carriage coastwise.
+12. Definition Clause: - The term "firearm" includes a firearm of any descrip-tion and an airgun or any other weapon from which any tion and an airgun or any other weapon from which any shot, bullet or other missile (including any noxious liquid or gas) can be discharged, and the term "ammunition" means ammunition for any such "firearm."
+Provided that in Great Britain a smoothbore shot gun and ammuni-tion therefor shall not be deemed to be a firearm or ammunition respectively unless and until sold or removed for shipment either for exportation or carriere coestwise for shipment either for exportation or carriage coastwise.

 13. Saving for antique guns and pistols.

 14. Application of Act to Ireland.

-15. General power to Secretary of State to make Rules for the carrying out of the Act; prescribe forms for gun and pistol certificates and for record of sales, and forms of license for import; and by order to vary or add to the Schedule to the Act.
+15. General power to Secretary of State to make Rules for the carrying out of the Act; prescribe forms for gun and pistol certificates and for record of sales, and forms

+of licence for import; and by order to vary or add to the Schedule to the Act.